mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose up -d lb
     $ docker-compose logs lb

 **POSTing work with curl**, can be done like so.
-Note the callback ID in the response, which is just a naive hash of the input data.
+Note the callback ID in the response, which is just a simple hash of the input data.
 By running this command repeatedly and inspecting the `accepted_by` field, you can confirm that the load balancer is hitting different instances of the web API.

     $ curl -XPOST -d '{"data":"foo"}' http://localhost/api/v1/work
     {status: "accepted", "accepted_by": "api@....", callback: "ACBD18DB4CC2F85CEDEF654FCCC4A4D8"}

 **Check the status of submitted work** with a command like what you see below.
 Status is one of `accepted`, `pending`, `working`, or `worked` (for our purposes the "work" done for all input submissions is to just pause a few seconds.)
 Note that the record for completed work is removed automatically after a timeout is reached, and requesting it after that point from the web API simply results in a 404.
+(This TTL prevents the need for additional janitor processes acting against the data store, etc)

     $ curl -X GET http://localhost/api/v1/work/ACBD18DB4CC2F85CEDEF654FCCC4A4D8
     {status: "pending"}